georgemilosh/georgemilosh.github.io/_posts/2023-1-12-GPTonscience.md

     DALLE when prompted "cyborg parrot"
 </div>

 We note that hunting quotes with GPT can be annoying as well, because it often dreams the quotes or assigns incorrect credit without realizing that.
-The issue of generating fake citations has also been reported by, for instance, [Davide Faranda](https://blogs.egu.eu/divisions/np/2023/01/03/can-artificial-intelligence-replace-scientists-to-explain-climate-change-find-it-out-in-our-first-interview-to-chatgpt/?fbclid=IwAR2w_Fld_3gIpxxqFzsym00eoHiSYc-7bt0nDtnDaIbKkkW_UFrtv6dtQJ8){:class="two"} and has even been referred to as *stochastic parroting* elsewhere <d-cite key="bender2021dangers"></d-cite>.
-It also seems reasonable to suggest that when the contextual information is scarce in the `common crawl`, on which ChatGPT was trained on, the output could be non-factual.
+The issue of generating fake citations has also been reported by, for instance, [Davide Faranda](https://blogs.egu.eu/divisions/np/2023/01/03/can-artificial-intelligence-replace-scientists-to-explain-climate-change-find-it-out-in-our-first-interview-to-chatgpt/?fbclid=IwAR2w_Fld_3gIpxxqFzsym00eoHiSYc-7bt0nDtnDaIbKkkW_UFrtv6dtQJ8){:class="two"} and has even been referred to as `stochastic parroting` elsewhere <d-cite key="bender2021dangers"></d-cite>.
+It also seems reasonable to suggest that when the contextual information is scarce in the common crawl, on which ChatGPT was trained on, the output could be non-factual.

 Perhaps, the issue with fake citations could be fixed later, either by restricting ChatGPT or somehow creating an interface between it and Google Scholar, but one wonders if the same could be said about other types of scarce data questions.
 The problem is that **ChatGPT itself is not aware that it lacks sufficient training to respond**.
 This issue is a fundamental problem of deep learning that is a current research topic.
 We should note that other versions of Natural Language Processing (NLP) have been used for meta studies more effectively, such as [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation){:class="two"} in <d-cite key="zaki22"></d-cite>, or even using neural nets <d-cite key="Yan22"></d-cite> so NLP, in general, is viewed as a promising tool for these types of things.